Reinvesting Dividends

 Retirement Accounts

-Since no tax liabilities are associated with buying, selling, capital gains, or dividends in retirement accounts, it is optimal to reinvest dividends in these pre-tax retirement accounts automatically.
+Since no tax liabilities are associated with buying, selling, capital gains, or dividends in retirement accounts, it is optimal to automatically reinvest dividends in these pre-tax retirement accounts.
 Lack of cash drag is one of the most significant advantages; you are always fully invested.
 Learn more about your 401k, 403b, 401a, and 457 retirement accounts, where you should usually continue to reinvest dividends.

 Brokerage/Taxable Accounts

-In taxable accounts, what you do with the dividends depends on your goals of investing.
+What you do with the dividends in taxable accounts depends on your investing goals.

 Automatic dividend reinvestment is best if you are a low-maintenance, hands-off, or infrequent investor.

-If you contribute monthly to different taxable investments or want to do tax-loss harvesting, then turn off the automatic dividend reinvestment.
+If you contribute monthly to different taxable investments or want to harvest tax losses, turn off automatic dividend reinvestment.

 When to Stop Automatic Dividend Reinvestment